 Retainers can be held in place by wires or metal brackets that attach directly to the teeth.
 They can be metallic in colour or, increasingly, clear or tooth-coloured to help disguise them.
 The amount of time that they should be worn varies from patient to patient, but sometimes treatment can last for months or even years, meaning that careful retainer care is crucial.

 Looking after a fixed retainer

 First of all, it is very important that you do not let food and debris build up behind your fixed retainer, as this can cause decay, damage and a build-up of bacteria, tartar and plaque.
-Make sure you know how to look after your retainer so that you can prolong its useful life.
 Brush your teeth after every single meal and use a fluoride mouthwash too, to remove every trace of trapped food.
 Carry a toothbrush with you to make sure you can continue this routine on the move.

 Brush each tooth carefully, making sure that you cover the whole surface.
 Try not to brush too hard as this could bend or dislodge the retainer.
 Use dental floss or interdental brushes to clean between your teeth, especially in areas where the retainer is fixed to, or wrapped around the side of a tooth.
 A thorough oral care routine like this will not only help to safeguard the condition of your teeth underneath the retainer but will also help keep the retainer itself clean and hygienic while it is in your mouth.

 Caring for a removable retainer

 If you are wearing a removable brace, retainer care and cleaning your teeth can be easier to achieve, as you can take the retainer out of your mouth altogether before starting to brush the teeth underneath it.
 Always keep your retainer in its protective case whenever you are not wearing it.
 Rinse it under warm water before you pop it back in your mouth, for example, after eating, or first thing in the morning, to minimise the transferral of bacteria.